Structure. Color. Origin.

 (Satin Spar Gypsum)

-This specimen is a peach-orange variety of gypsum commonly known in the mineral trade as “orange selenite.”
-The crystal exhibits a fibrous to columnar structure with a soft satin luster caused by tightly packed parallel crystal fibers that scatter light internally.
-Iron oxide impurities within the gypsum are responsible for the warm orange coloration.
+A columnar satin spar gypsum crystal (CaSO₄·2H₂O), a fibrous variety of gypsum sold in the mineral trade as "orange selenite."
+The specimen displays a well-developed columnar habit with a characteristic silky satin luster produced by tightly packed parallel crystal fibers that scatter and reflect light along the fiber axis.
+Iron oxide (Fe₂O₃) co-precipitation within the crystal structure during formation is responsible for the uniform peach-orange coloration.

 Locality -